iOS-Goodies/iOS-Goodies/Issues/Week295.md

 **Tools/Controls**

-* [FlexibleHeader](https://github.com/k-lpmg/FlexibleHeader) - A Container view that responds to scrolling of the UIScrollView, by [@kanglpmg](https://twitter.com/kanglpmg)
+* [FlexibleHeader](https://github.com/k-lpmg/FlexibleHeader) - A container view that responds to scrolling of UIScrollView, by [@kanglpmg](https://twitter.com/kanglpmg)

 **Business/Career**